libgdx/libgdx.github.io/_pages/dev/contributing.md

 {: .notice--primary}

 ## Code Style
-libGDX stands by the usual java style, but we don't have an official coding standard.
+libGDX stands by the usual Java style, but we don't have an official coding standard.

 **Please do <u>not</u> do any of the following:**
 - Underscores in identifiers